 Premiered on: 8 December, 2023.

-On 10 June 2021, the IPA will premiere Dr Jennifer Marohasy’s latest documentary on the Great Barrier Reef: Finding Porites: The Old Corals With Our Climate History.
+On 10 June 2021, the IPA released Dr Jennifer Marohasy’s documentary on the Great Barrier Reef: Finding Porites: The Old Corals With Our Climate History.

 Among the mysteries hidden in the depths of the Great Barrier Reef is the presence of the monster corals, Porites – are they alive or dead?
 Archival footage shows that they were cored by scientists in the past.
 So following Dr Peter Ridd’s advice, Jennifer sets off in search of them accompanied by an American diver who believes the reef is dead, and three Marlin fishermen.
 They make it all the way to the enchanting Myrmidon Reef, but do they find the corals?

 IPA Senior Fellow Dr Jennifer Marohasy presents this short film which allows Australians to see for themselves that claims that the Great Barrier Reef is in crisis are not true.